bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 | **Elixir**                | `asdf` (manages versions), Mix (for deps) | `asdf` can manage Elixir + Erlang versions together.                                  |
 | **JavaScript (frontend)** | `npm`, `yarn`, `pnpm` workspaces          | Lockfiles and `node_modules` isolate dependencies per project.                        |

-You need to repeat similar steps for each programming language you need and the  step of installing the local environment for every project.
+You need to repeat similar steps for each programming language you need, and the step of installing the local environment for every project.

 For simple projects or projects that stick to one programming language, a virtual environment might be sufficient.

 ## Virtual Machines (VMs)

 At the other end of the spectrum of project environment isolation is the Virtual Machine or VM.
 A VM lets you emulate a full operating system (OS) inside your host computer.
 It's like having an extra computer within your computer.
 This can even be a different OS than your main computer.
-For example, if you need to run a Windows-only application on your mac, you typically use a VM to install Windows so you can install the Windows-only application.
+For example, if you need to run a Windows-only application on your Mac, you typically use a VM to install Windows so you can install the Windows-only application.

 ### Popular VM Software for Developers